Skip to main content

 Skip User Reviews

-• Some minor bugs and repetitive sound effects (notably loud footsteps) can detract from the overall experience.
+• A few minor bugs, typos, and annoying sound effects (such as loud footsteps) that slightly detract from immersion.

 • story